-Since you can decide every year whether you want to take the standard deduction or not, careful tax planning can help you maximize your deductions in years you itemize.
+Since you can decide every year whether you want to take the standard deduction or itemize your deductions, careful tax planning can help you maximize your deductions in years you itemize.

 Many of your everyday expenses can be itemized as deductions on your income tax return, saving you lots of money at tax time.
 However, unless you have a large amount of qualifying expenses, you might be better off taking the standard deduction, as most taxpayers do.
 Since you can decide every year whether you want to take the standard deduction or not, careful tax planning can help you maximize your deductions in years you itemize.